-All of these conditions are the result of an inflammatory response.
 It’s even been used to help reduce the discomfort of sore muscles after a workout.

-Not only is shea butter great for your skin, but it can work wonders for your hair.
+Not only is great shea butter for your skin, but it can work wonders for your hair.
 The natural oils moisturize the scalp and hair, reducing instances of dandruff and damaged hair that breaks or is unmanageable.